 For example, a visa applicant’s mother had become ill and therefore the visa applicant had been absent for a substantial period of time.
 The visa applicant’s mother is well again but during the visa applicant’s absence, they had met their spouse, married and had children.
 Now, because of close ties to Australia and because their absence was initially because of a compassionate and compelling reason, they may be eligible for grant of a Resident Return Visa.

 This visa can be lodged either in or outside Australia.
-You can lodged online if you already hold a Resident Return Visa, or you may lodge a paper application form if you cannot complete the online form or if circumstances exists that prevents you lodging online.
+You can lodge it online if you already hold a Resident Return Visa, or you may lodge a paper application form if you cannot complete the online form or if circumstances exist that prevent you lodging online.

-If you lodged outside of Australia you are required to be outside Australia when the Department of Immigration & Border Protection decides your application.
+If you lodged outside of Australia, you are required to be outside Australia when the Department of Home Affairs decides your application.

 If you lodged inside Australia, you can be inside or outside Australia when the decision is made.